The Best AR-15 Brass Catchers

 Given how much time & money folks invest in their AR-15 – with rails, accessories, and various upgrades – something as simple as a brass catcher – that snags your casings before they hit the ground – will keep your casings clean and ensure you spend more of your time putting lead down-range than picking up cold brass.

 After considering 15 different brass catchers and testing 8 of them on a series of different rifles—including an AR-15, 22LR, and SKS —we recommend the Caldwell Pic Rail Brass Catcher as the best brass catcher for most recreational shooters who like to collect and reload their casings.

-If you prefer a non-attached brass trap or are looking for a budget option, we have provided recommendations for those as well.
+If you prefer a non-attached brass trap or are looking for a budget option, we have also provided recommendations for those.

 The rail-mounted Caldwell Pic Rail Brass Catcher is sturdy, secure, and light.
-Measuring 10 tall x 7 wide x 4 inches deep, and weighing just 4.8 ounces, it’s a perfect fit for a non-obtrusive brass catcher that’s easy to use, fits nicely over the ejecting port, and will hold up to 100 rounds of .223 casings.
+Measuring ten tall x 7 wide x 4 inches deep and weighing just 4.8 ounces, it’s a perfect fit for a non-obtrusive brass catcher that’s easy to use, fits nicely over the ejecting port, and will hold up to 100 rounds of .223 casings.

-Obviously your mileage may vary if you’re shooting a larger caliber, but in our tests, we found that considering you’re changing your mag well before hitting 100 rounds it’s easy to clear it out as you go.
+Your mileage may vary if you’re shooting a larger caliber, but in our tests, we found that considering you’re changing your mag well before hitting 100 rounds, it’s easy to clear it out as you go.

 Effective Mounting System